Filey

-Filey (/ˈfaɪli/) is a seaside town and civil parish in the Borough of Scarborough in North Yorkshire, England.
-Historically part of the East Riding of Yorkshire, it is located between Scarborough and Bridlington on Filey Bay.
-Although it was a fishing village, it has a large beach and became a popular tourist resort.
+Filey (/ˈfaɪli/) is a seaside town and civil parish in North Yorkshire, England.
+It is located between Scarborough and Bridlington on Filey Bay.
+Although previously a fishing village, it has a large sandy beach and became a popular tourist resort.

 According to the 2011 UK census, Filey parish had a population of 6,981, in comparison to the 2001 UK census population figure of 6,819, and a population of 6,870 in 1991.

+Filey was historically mainly within the East Riding of Yorkshire, although until 1888 a small part of the town, including its parish church, was in the North Riding of Yorkshire.
+In 1974 the town was transferred to the new county of North Yorkshire.

 Geography

 Filey is at the eastern end of the Cleveland Way, a long-distance footpath; it starts at Helmsley and skirts the North York Moors.
 It was the second National Trail to be opened (1969).
 The town is at the northern end of the Yorkshire Wolds Way National Trail which starts at Hessle and crosses the Yorkshire Wolds.
 Filey is the finishing point for Great Yorkshire Bike Ride.
 The 70 mi ride begins at Wetherby Racecourse.

 Filey has a railway station on the Yorkshire Coast Line.
 A second station at Filey Holiday Camp railway station to the south of the town served the former Butlins holiday camp.
 The camp has since been re-developed into a 600-home holiday housing development, The Bay Filey.
 It is one of the largest coastal developments of this kind in the UK and the first homes were completed in 2007.

 In July 2007 Filey was hit by flash floods which caused major problems.